antolabarca/99-7-citric-liquid-antolabarca/README.md

 The project consists in creating a (simplified) clone of the game **100% Orange Juice** developed by [Orange_Juice](http://daidai.moo.jp) and distributed by [Fruitbat Factory](https://fruitbatfactory.com).

-This project is not yet playable, but all methods are tested in the *UnitsTest* and *PanelTest* classes.
-Those tests can be run, and have been passed all of the times they were run.
-We asume the tests are correct, and therefore that the classes and methods tested by them are also correct.
+This project is not yet playable, but all methods are tested in the *UnitsTest* and *PanelTest* classes, the only classes that can be run at this point.
+Those tests have been passed all of the times they were run.
+If those tests are correctly made, it can be asumed that the classes and methods tested are also correct.

 This project is made asuming that a combat interface and user interaction will be implemented in the future, since for now there are only methods for the different parts (attack, defense, evade).